Bashlenix/file-organizer/index.md

     * **Music:** Organizes audio files like mp3, wav, aac, flac, etc.

-3. Moves files to corresponding folders named after their categories (e.g., Documents, Images).
+4. Moves unsupported or unrecognized files to an Others folder.

-4. Moves unsupported or unrecognized files to an Others folder to ensure no file is left behind.
+5. Creates folders dynamically if they don’t already exist.

-5. Optionally processes subdirectories recursively if the user enables the recursive mode using the <span style="color:red">-r</span> flag.
+6. Recursive Organization: When the <span style="color:red">-r</span> or <span style="color:red">--recursive</span> flag is used, it organizes files within subdirectories while preserving the nested folder structure.

 ## Supported File Types

-The program categorizes files into the following groups and supports these extensions:
+The program categorizes files based on the extensions listed in the extensions.json file.
+Below are some default categories:

 | **Category**   | **Supported Extensions**                                                                                                    |
 |-----------------|---------------------------------------------------------------------------------------------------------------------------|